loganmarchione/loganmarchione.com/content/posts/2026/05/index.md

 service network restart
 ```

+As a quick sanity-check, I connected the Flint 2 WAN port to my current network switch.
+It pulled an IP address from DHCP and I was able to get online right afterwards.

 # Conclusion

 This setup is dead-simple.
 It provides DHCP, DNS, secure firewall, and 5GHz WiFi.
-It's perfect for my month-long temporary setup, but if I were doing this long-term, I'd change more (VLANs, dual-band WiFi, WiFi channel width, etc...).
+It's perfect for my month-long temporary setup, but if I were doing this long-term, I'd customize it even more (e.g., VLANs, dual-band WiFi, WiFi channel width, etc...).
 Overall, I'm happy with this and hope it serves me well!

 \-Logan